JesseDesjardins/honours_project/README.md

 # Running the Poject
-Run all files from inside the Pipenv shell.
+Run all files from inside the Pipenv shell:

+    pipenv shell

 ## Note for me